 • Individuals with a positive outlook and realistic expectations

-Aging of the neck is usually a combination of loose skin, muscle and some excess fat.
+Aging of the neck is usually a combination of loose skin, muscle and excess fat.
 This combination results in a “turkey gobbler” for which a neck lift can be beneficial.
-A neck lift can be performed on those who feel the need to improve their neck contour.
-Typical patients range between the ages of 40 and 70.
+Notably, a surgeon can perform a neck lift on those who feel the need to improve their neck contour.
+Thus, typical patients range between the ages of 40 and 70.

 Preparing for Surgery

-In preparing for neck lift surgery, patients may be asked to:
+In preparing for neck lift surgery, we ask patients to:

 • Get lab testing or a medical evaluation